Emmateetee/Data-Wrangling-and-Analysis/README.md

 provides expert dog ratings.
 Dog owners and aficionados around the world share images of their pets, which are then rated by other dog owners.

+I wrangled and analyzed the WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
 The dataset contains several attributes which include the tweet_id, timestamp, rating, name, stage, retweet_count, favorite_count, image_url, image_num e.t.c.
 Most of the dog ratings had a denominator of 10 meanwhile the numerator ranges from 0 to 1776.
 This unique rating system is a big part of the popularity of